Best drive Defensive & Advance Driving School

 Common Mistakes Beginners Make

-• Press pedals too hard
+• Press the pedals too hard

 • Forget mirror checks